RePod/p3/README.md

      - I was also considering dragging the container horizontally
    - The end result isn't too bad or demanding, just ugly
  - Not using Orpheus until the end
+ - Not using canvas?
+    - At least for the moon icons?

 ----